meta-company/makex/documents/source/syntax-actions.md

   Writes `data` to `file`.

+  Any intermediate folders specified in the file path will be created as necessary.

   :param PathLike file: The destination file.
-May be a Workspace path, an absolute path, or relative path within the Task's output path.
+May be a Workspace path, an absolute path (if allowed), or relative path within the Task's output path.
   :param Union[str,list[str]] data: The data to write, may be a list of strings which will be concatenated.
   :param bool executable: Ensure the file is executable.
 ```